HewlettPackard/Docker-Synergy/ops/README.md

 <div class="body">
 <p class="p">
-<span class="ph">The playbooks are intended to be used to deploy a new environment.
-You should only use them for Day 0 deployment purposes.</span>
+The playbooks are intended to be used to deploy a new environment.
+You should only use them for Day 0 deployment purposes.
 </p>

 <p class="p">
-<span class="ph">The Ansible log is stored in the <code class="ph codeph">ops</code> folder of the repo (<code class="ph codeph">/root/Docker-Synergy/ops</code>).
-If the deployment fails, you may find useful hints in this log</span>
+The Ansible log is stored in the <code class="ph codeph">ops</code> folder of the repo (<code class="ph codeph">/root/Docker-Synergy/ops</code>).
+    If the deployment fails, you may find useful hints in this log.
 </p>